unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 ![Battery](./images/battery.png)

 writerDeck requires one 18650 3.7V Lithium ion Battery.
+Search with keyboard "18650" in amazon then you should be able to find one.

-This is not AA battery or AAA battery.
+**This is not AA battery or AAA battery.**

 Please, note that when buying the battery, please buy from a well known brand.
 One of the tip when buying the battery is to look for maximum capacity.
 It should _NOT_ be higher than 3300 mAh.
 There are no such battery with this form factor that has higher capacity that 3300 mAh, so, be careful and note this number when buying a battery.

 # SD card

 ![SD](./images/sd.jpg)

-writerDeck taks a SD card.
+writerDeck takes a SD card.
 Try to buy lower capacity as possible.
 If the size is bigger than 32 GB... you need to setup a special partition to make it recognized in the writerDeck.
-I believe 1GB should be more than enough.
+I believe 1 GB should be more than enough.

 Some ultra fast sanDisk micro SD cards were not recognized.
 So, try to buy something not that fancy.